-Willem Boshoff is predominantly a conceptual artist, his art is about communicating ideas.
-As such, Boshoff’s rejection of divisive ethnocentric values, along with the meta-narratives and absolutist tendencies that privilege, often violently, one group over another, is not limited to a South African context and has expanded to include religious fundamentalism and dogma, capitalist globalisation, American imperialism and nuclear warfare.
+Willem Boshoff is predominantly a conceptual artist whose art is about communicating ideas.
+As such, his rejection of divisive ethnocentric values — along with the meta-narratives and absolutist tendencies that privilege (often violently) one group over another — is not limited to a South African context.
+It has expanded to include religious fundamentalism and dogma, capitalist globalisation, American imperialism and nuclear warfare.

 This rock, or better put, ‘asteroid’, smashed the earth so hard it buried itself seventeen kilometres under the ground.
 What is left of it is now lying there undetected in a dark, still grave.
 Ironically, the deepest digging on earth is only 75 kilometres, as the crow flies, from where the asteroid lies, at Western Deep Levels goldmine near Carletonville.
 With the most advanced technology the miners have reached a depth of 3.8 kilometres.
 Temperatures at that depth are so high, progress is only made by the extensive use of ice.

 In 1999 this enigmatic area where the hominid fossils were found was proclaimed a UNESCO World Heritage Site under the name of “Cradle of Humankind” and eight years later, in 2007, I spent nearly four months at the NIROX artists’ residency in Kromdraai, planning my CHILDREN OF THE STARS as a series of artworks to be placed in the Cradle area.
 I wanted to make several large black stones that look as if they had fallen out of the night skies.